 Estimated Restaurant Startup Costs**

-Your upfront costs for buying a restaurant space will be much higher than if you rent one.
-And of course, the cost of that space will vary dramatically based on the square footage and market.
+Your upfront costs will likely be much higher if you buy a restaurant space versus if you rent one.
+And of course, the cost of that space may vary dramatically based on the square footage and market.
 Here are some cost details for both leasing and buying.

 Leasing Your Restaurant Space

-In general, you can expect to pay between $1,500 and $8,000 per month for your lease.
-For your first payment, you’ll be responsible for at least the first month’s rent and a refundable security deposit (often equivalent to the first month’s rent) upon signing.
+A recent survey of restaurant owners found that most leases cost between $3,000–$8,750 per month.
+For your first payment, you’ll typically be responsible for at least the first month’s rent and a refundable security deposit (often equivalent to the first month’s rent) upon signing.

 Buying Your Restaurant Space